 Decarbonisation keeps climate change in check and contributes to cleaner air and water.
 Carbon pricing is a cost-effective means of reducing CO2 emissions, but countries are still not using this tool to its full potential to curb climate change.

-Experts from the OECD Centre for Tax Policy and Administration presented the key findings from their report on Effective Carbon Rates, which measures pricing of CO2-emissions from energy use in 42 OECD and G20 countries, covering 80% of world emissions, and provided a first appreciation of countries’ progress since 2012.
+OECD experts presented the key findings from the report on Effective Carbon Rates, which measures pricing of CO2-emissions from energy use in 42 OECD and G20 countries, covering 80% of world emissions, and provided a first appreciation of countries’ progress since 2012.

-GREEN TALKS WEBINAR - Taxing Energy Use: Reforming energy tax systems to achieve environmental goals
+Green Talks Webinar - Taxing Energy Use: Reforming energy tax systems to achieve environmental goals • 14 February 2018

 With almost no emissions from energy use priced at levels required to keep global temperature increases below 2 degrees Celsius, there is still considerable scope, and an urgent need, to improve the use of taxation to reduce pollution and combat climate change.